Odyssey

 The Studio Launches page showing the results of the latest launch

-We can see that the Launch Sequence section for this specific follows the steps we had talked about earlier:
+We can see that the Launch Sequence section for this specific launch follows the steps we had talked about earlier:

 • Launch Completed is self-explanatory!
 Our launch successfully completed! 🎉